Michael-F-Ellis/ficta/README.md

 2023/05/09 17:45:58 response received: 6.401 elapsed
 ```

-## Performance
-As of this writing, May 10, 2023, performance is gated by the OpenAI endpoint response time.
-For gpt-3.5-turbo, the response time is more or less linear with the value of max_tokens and only slightly influenced by the number of tokens in the input.
-With a paid API account, I'm seeing 5-7 seconds per response for max_tokens=100, 10-14 seconds for max_tokens=200, and so on.
-This is notably slower than the response time for a similar query on the ChatGPT web interface and has been a subject of complaint among API users in the community forum.
-Hopefully, OpenAI will eventually bring the API response time to parity with the web interface.

-In the meantime, I recommend setting max_tokens to 100.
-FWIW, I find that working in smaller chunks allows for easier control of the composition.
 ## Acknowledgments
 `ficta` uses Francisco Escher's excellent [goopenai](github.com/franciscoescher/goopenai) package to interface with the OpenAI API.